remix-run/remix/docs/future/vite.md

 #### Plugin usage outside of Vite (e.g. Vitest, Storybook)

-Remix Vite plugin is intended to be used only with Vite to extend a development server and build a production app.
+Remix Vite plugin is intended to be used only with Vite to extend a development server and build a production application.
-Other tools which work on top of Vite (e.g. Vitest, Storybook) also make use of the same configuration file `vite.config.ts`.
+While there are other tools (e.g. Vitest, Storybook) which work on top of Vite and make use of the same configuration file `vite.config.ts`, Remix Vite plugin is not intended to function nor required for such use cases.
-However, Remix Vite plugin is not intended to function nor required for such use cases, and thus it's recommended to exclude the plugin when used with other tools.
+So we currently recommend to exclude the plugin when used with other tools.

 For Vitest,